 “We’re excited to be part of the East Mims community,” said Aldon Bookhardt, one of the owners of Tootie’s Grocery.
 “Our goal is to provide a convenient and friendly shopping experience for everyone.”

-The buiness is located on Harry T. Moore Avenue.
+The business is located on Harry T. Moore Avenue.
 Harry T. and Harriet V. Moore were local civil rights leaders who were dedicated to justice and freedom.
 The civil rights heroes of the past like the Moores and so many others have paved the way to make this new neighborhood store opening possible.
 The exterior of the new building includes a mural that honors the history of the family and the East Mims community.

 Florida Community Loan Fund provided financing for the construction of Tootie’s Grocery.
 Learn more about FCLF & Tootie’s Grocery here.